hitokiri-mata/katacoda-courses/kubernetes-observability/hpa/step2-metrics-server.md

 > `error: metrics not available yet`

-However, once the metrics are available the normal message should look similar this:
+However, once the metrics are available the normal message should look similar to this:

 ```
 NAME     CPU(cores)   CPU%   MEMORY(bytes)   MEMORY%